czlabinger/nixos/README.md

 ## Hosts

 * WKS012-NixOS
     * My Laptop I mainly use for school stuff.
+Nvidia configured for 3050 Mobile.
 * matthiasLaptop
     * Laptop of [@mkurz-TGM](https://www.github.com/mkurz-TGM).
 Nearly the same as WKS012-NixOS just some small changes.
 * ISO